Crochet winter set pattern for men

 Scarf 7” x 73”.

 Keep in mind that you want a little negative ease in the mittens, and 5 to 6 inches negative ease in the circumference of the hat.
 For instance, my head measures 22 1/2 inches around, and the smaller size hat would fit me just right.
 My husband’s head measures 24 1/2 inches around, and the larger hat, pictured above, fits him just right.

-The suggested yarn is Plymouth Yarns Suri Merino a luxurious blend that is 55% Suri Alpaca and 45% Extrafine Merino Wool.
-Each skein stats: 109 yd [100 m]/1.75 oz [50 g]; weight category 4 ).
+The suggested yarn for this crochet winter set pattern is Plymouth Yarns Suri Merino a luxurious blend that is 55% Suri Alpaca and 45% Extrafine Merino Wool.
+Each skein stats: 109 yd [100 m]/1.75 oz [50 g]; weight category 4 [medium]).
 These animal fibers provide outstanding insulation from the cold, even when wet, so they will be great for wearing in the snow.
-Click here for the online shadecard.